salrashid123/go-tpm-wrapping/README.md

 #### Usage Import

-To use this mode, you must first acquire the `Endorsement Public Key (ekPub)`.
+To use this mode, you must first acquire the `RSA Endorsement Public Key (ekPub)`.
+At the moment only RSA keys are supported (a todo is EC)

 The ekPub [can be extracted](https://github.com/salrashid123/tpm2/tree/master/ek_import_blob) from the `Endorsement Certificate` on a TPM or on GCE, via an API.